 There’s many different ways you could choose to light a motorcycle, from plain white backgrounds to dark shots with rim lighting.
 For this shot I’ll be aiming to create a dramatic, moody image on a grey background.

 These points cover just some of the most important aspects of motorbike photography.
 Other things to consider include preparing for the shoot, background choice and post production.
-Throughout this show I’ll show you everything you need to know to get the best possible result.
-To join me for this live show and learn about motorcycle photography, make sure to sign up to Karl Taylor Education.
-In addition to this live workshop, you’ll also get access to all our hundreds of other classes and past live shows.
+Throughout this show I show you everything you need to know to get the best possible result.
+To see the start to finish shoot, watch the full show on replay.